Shelby Bypass: History

 Construction on the first 2 mi section of the bypass, Section R-2707AA, which runs from west of Peachtree Road to east of Kimbrell Drive (now Westlee Street) near the town of Mooresboro began in July 2013 and was completed in September 2016.
 This section involved the construction of the western trumpet interchange with U.S. Route 74 (US 74) west of Shelby.
 Construction on the next two sections, Sections R-2707AB and R-2707B, began in July 2014 and was completed in April 2018.
 The first of these two sections extended from east of Kimbrell Drive (now Westlee Street) to east of Plato Lee Road and was 1.9 mi in length.
 The second extended from east of Plato Lee Road to east of North Carolina Highway 226 (NC 226; Polkville Road) and was 2.6 mi in length.
 All three sections, which all add up to 5.6 mi, were opened to traffic together after the paving was completed on April 13, 2020.
 AMT Engineering, a firm based in Rockville, Maryland, provided construction engineering and inspection for these three sections, while the E.S.
 Wagner Company, a firm based in Charlotte, was awarded the contracts to construct these three sections.

-Construction on the next section, Section R-2707C, which runs from east of NC 226 to west of North Carolina Highway 150 (NC 150; Cherryville Road) began in January 2017 and is currently expected to be completed in 2023.
+Construction on the next section, Section R-2707C, which runs from east of NC 226 to west of North Carolina Highway 150 (NC 150; Cherryville Road) began in January 2017 and opened to traffic on June 16, 2025.
 This section is 5.3 mi in length.

-Section R-2707D, which extends from west of NC 150 to US 74 southeast of Shelby and is 4.1 mi in length, along with Section R-2707E, which extends from US 74 southeast of Shelby to the west of Stony Point Road at U.S. Route 74 Business (US 74 Bus.) in Kings Mountain are both still under development, with final designs and right of way acquisition underway, and construction expected to begin in 2024.
+Section R-2707D, which extends from west of NC 150 to US 74 southeast of Shelby and is 4.1 mi in length, along with Section R-2707E, which extends from US 74 southeast of Shelby to the west of Stony Point Road at U.S. Route 74 Business (US 74 Bus.) in Kings Mountain have both had their final designs and right of way acquisition completed, and construction began in 2023 with its completion set for 2029.
 Section R-2707D concerns the easternmost portion of the bypass, while Section R-2707E concerns the section of mainline US 74 between the bypass and Kings Mountain that will be converted into a full freeway.